achapin/spaceshooter/README.md

 - Shield recharge time AEPL.
 The amount of time after getting hit before the shield starts regenerating
 - Number and layout of Shield zones
 - Weapon slots

-Some ships should be multi-player.
-One pilot flies the ship, and other players can be gunners, bomb experts(?), or copilots.

 ## Flight
 I'm really torn on whether to use a more flight-sim style flight setup where the player can control roll/pitch/yaw on their own, or if the more cinematic style used by most of my references is the way to go.
 The former will be easier to develop as it doesn't require complicated camera controls.
 However, for the style of gameplay I'm going for I think it might be too mentally taxing for the player and won't be as fun.